 Use this traveling trunk to guide your students to make connections between the past and the present by analyzing artifacts, gathering evidence through hands-on lessons, and participating in class discussions.
 Discover how colonial life was different from life today, learn how resources shaped daily life, and explore the difficulties of life in colonial Virginia.

 Social Studies SOLs covered: K.1, K.2, K.3, K.8, 1.1, 1.7, 2.1, VS.1, VS.4, USI.1, USI.5

 NEW!
 From Slavery to Abolition (1793-1860)

-Just in time for Black History Month, the Virginia Beach History Museums are excited to announce the addition of a new resource to our History to Go! programs.
+The Virginia Beach History Museums are excited to announce the addition of a new resource to our History to Go! programs.
 "From Slavery to Abolition (1793-1860)" is a traveling trunk geared toward middle and high school students.
 This trunk engages students with primary source documents and reproduction artifacts.
 Students will explore artifacts related to the daily lives of enslaved people and discuss which events of the 19th century most impacted their lives.
 Through the analysis of primary sources, students will come face to face with the struggles of slaves and the issues plaguing a divided nation.